-DO investigate the privacy obligations of overseas recipients of personal information, rather than simply taking their word for it, if you intend to rely upon the Reasonable
+DO investigate the privacy obligations of overseas recipients of personal information, rather than simply taking their word for it, if you intend to rely upon the Reasonable Belief Defence.

-Belief Defence.
 Do this by reviewing their privacy policy and terms and conditions of service/use.

-DO ensure that 'cloud' providers provide appropriate undertakings, warranties and indemnities.
+DO ensure that 'cloud' providers and other overseas service providers provide appropriate undertakings, warranties and indemnities.